jaredmiller219/AppDock/DOCUMENTATION.md

 - Command-click an icon to open the context menu (Hide/Quit).
 - Command-hover an icon to reveal the remove “X” button.
 - Apps stay listed after they quit (by design).
+- Clicking a listed app that is no longer running relaunches it.
+- Clicking a minimized app should restore its windows (OS behavior may vary).

 ### Settings